Opening Day at Oriole Park at Camden Yards isn't as close as you think.

 In mid-August, the Orioles announced the home opener would be a 2:05 start, the usual for the team's home openers.
 The change appears on "Early Bird" pocket schedules, which the Orioles now are distributing.

-The three midweek day games is a significant increase for the Orioles.
-In the past three years, the team has played only one midweek lunch-hour game per season.
+The three midweek day games are a significant increase for the Orioles.
+In the last three years, the team has played only one midweek lunch-hour game per season.